 It is possible for these two groups to come together – despite their differences.
 Honesty and openness are vital to ensure that valid questions are answered, reasons behind decisions are clear, acronyms and terms are truly understood and the benefits outweigh any potential IT/OT convergence challenges.

-Teamwork: The Roadmap to Success in Convergencetrusted partner in project management
+Teamwork: The Roadmap to Success in Convergence

 It’s easy for teams to work in silos.
 This is especially true for IT and OT teams.